How to sell your used car in 8 steps

 4. Set the right sales price

-If you are planning to sell your used car to a private party, pricing is a big deal.
+If you are planning to sell your used car to a private party, research what the price trends say.
 A figure that’s too high could turn potential buyers off and selling for too low means you will get less than you should.
 So, you want to do your research to ensure you price the car right, while leaving a little wiggle room for negotiations.

 You can use several tools to determine your car’s current value.
 Use the “My Car’s Value” feature from Kelley Blue Book or refer to Edmunds to get an idea of your car’s worth.
 Or you can use Autotrader or refer to classified ads to search for similar listings in your local area.